hagaakihiro/VirtualCT/README.md

 The information of the object and the spectrum must be indicated in the input txt file (IR_TOMO_input_virtual_projection_6MV.txt and IR_TOMO_input_virtual_projection_120kV.txt are the example).

+We note that the original code is for ICRP110 human phantom (6 elements).
+If one wants to simulate with Gammex phantom, "number of elements" and some lines of prior_weight_production.cpp need to be modified.
+We are sorry for this inconvenient.

 ### 1-2: How to execute